 This folder will have 4 files inside it.

-Test1_Input.xlsx: This file is a copy of the automation input test file
+Test1_Input.xlsx: This file is a copy of the automation input test file and the name is exactly same as test input file name.

-Test1_Config.txt: This file contains all the automation config parameters values used for this particular automation run.
+Test1_Input_ConfigValuesUsed.txt: This file contains all the automation config parameters values used for this particular automation run.
 If a config file was not specified in the automation command, it just gets the default config values from UserConfig.xml.
 If a config file is being provided, the values from the file are taken along with any leftover default values from the UserConfig.xml